pragati-kumar/NaviFinder-Flask-Hackerchiefs/README.md

 - Clone the repository
 - In a terminal, at the root folder run `pip install -r requirements.txt`

+#### Environment Setup

+Environment variables have been hidden for security purposes

+- This app requires 2 env variables
+- Create a `.env` file in the root directory, and add the following:
+  - MONGO_URL=<Your Mongo +srv url>
+  - JWT_SECRET=<The JWT key for signing tokens>

 #### Running the application

 - For Windows: